yt-project/unyt/CONTRIBUTING.rst

 This guide makes use of ``pyenv`` to set up all of the Python versions used in the unyt test suite.
-You do not have to use ``pyenv`` if you have other ways of managing your python evironment using your operating system's package manager or ``conda``.
+You do not have to use ``pyenv`` if you have other ways of managing your python environment using your operating system's package manager or ``conda``.

 1. Fork the ``unyt`` repo on GitHub.